-Employees will be furnished a packet of payroll forms and other information.
-These should be completed and returned to the Administrative Office immediately.
-If the employee will be driving a state car, a driver identification card must be obtained from the Administrative Office after taking the State’s defensive driving course.
+Employees will receive new employee information upon hire.
+Forms should be completed and returned to the Administrative Office immediately.
+If the employee will be driving a state car, a driver identification card must be obtained after taking the State’s defensive driving course.

 All employees are required to complete new employee orientation and required training for their specific position.
 County court employees will complete JUSTICE training within the first 6 months of their employment as a condition of successfully completing their provisional period.

 An employee's service date is used to determine the amount of annual vacation and sick leave earned, and to compute eligibility for the Public Employees Retirement System.
 For most employees, this is the date of hire.
 If an employee leaves employment or is on leave without pay status with the Nebraska Court System for other than disciplinary reasons and returns to employment with the Nebraska Court System within 5 years, the service date will be adjusted for the period of absence.
 The employee will earn leave at the same rate as when they left employment with the Nebraska Court System and their accumulated unpaid sick leave balance will be reinstated.
-However, the employee will be considered a “new employee” for original provisional status purposes.
+The employee will be considered a “new employee” for original provisional status purposes.
 If an employee has retired from the Nebraska Supreme Court or another State Agency and returns to work after the required 120 day break in service, the employee’s service date will be reset to the date of reemployment and the employee will earn leave at the rate of a new employee.

 An anniversary date is the date of original hire with the Nebraska Court System.

-Full‑time employees work, at a minimum, 40 hours per week on an ongoing, continuous basis.
-Full‑time employees earn all benefits.
-Full‑time employees work, at a minimum, 40 hours per week on an ongoing, continuous basis.
+Full‑time employees shall work, at a minimum, 40 hours per week on an ongoing, continuous basis.
+Employees who do not log 40 hours each week, either in time-worked or authorized leave, are not full-time employees.
 Full‑time employees earn all benefits.

 Part‑time employees work fewer hours than full‑time employees on an ongoing, continuous basis.
 Work schedules may fluctuate by week, month, or season.
-Part‑time employees earn benefits on a prorated basis equal to the total yearly full‑time equivalent for their positions.
-However, only part‑time employees working 50 percent or more of the FTE are eligible for insurance benefits.
+FTE status will be computed based on average hours-worked over a six-month period.
+Only part‑time employees working 50 percent or more of the FTE are eligible for insurance benefits.